 They were an important element of the Roman road network, positioned to indicate the distance travelled or to be travelled.
 In 1767, milestones were made compulsory on all turnpikes, the toll roads managed by turnpike trusts, although many local milestones were in place before then.

-There are around 40 surviving milestones within The Hundred

-Parishes, mostly along three highways that run between London and Cambridge.
-These highways are now called

-B1383 (formerly A11), B1368 and A10.
+Barley There are around 40 surviving milestones within The Hundred Parishes, mostly along three highways that run between London and Cambridge.
+These highways are now called B1383 (formerly A11), B1368 and

+Barkway A10.
 The milestones are marked on Ordnance Survey maps as "MS".

-One of the earliest and most visible milestones can be seen in Barkway, a historic coaching village.
+One of the earliest and most visible One of the earliest and most visible milestones can be seen in Barkway, a historic coaching village.
 It was installed in 1728, one of 16 milestones funded at that time by a trust established in 1586 by a former master of Trinity Hall, Cambridge.

-Additional milestones were added by the Wadesmill

-Turnpike Trust in 1742, some along the old Roman road, Ermine Street, now A10, and others along the alternative route, now mostly called B1368.
-Over time, the inscriptions became weather-worn and many stones were upgraded in 1804 by the addition of a cast iron plate.
+Additional milestones were added by the Wadesmill Turnpike Trust in 1742, some along the old Roman road, Ermine Street, now A10, and others along the alternative